qzq92/Gitlab_Airgap/README.md

 ## Notes
 From the reference online: https://docs.gitlab.com/omnibus/package-information/defaults.html, the list ports for the exporters (Gitlab,Node,Redis,Psql and Sidekiq are enabled).
-By default, if https is enabled for GoHarbor, it would automatically route http request to https instead, assuming you are using port 80 and 443 for http and https port respectively.
-If you are not intending to enable https for Gitlab, no certificate is required and please rename the external url to http and remove nginx related entries under GITLAB_OMNIBUS_CONFIG
+By default, if https is enabled for Gitlab, it would automatically route http request to https instead, assuming you are using port 80 and 443 for http and https port respectively.
+If you are not intending to enable https for Gitlab, no certificate is required and please rename the external url to http and remove nginx related entries under GITLAB_OMNIBUS_CONFIG.

+In the Create_CA folder, I have included a sample **req.conf** file that is used for cert generation as referenced in the list of commands stated in the **Procedure** file which you can take reference to.
+For security purposes, I would not be providing any sample certificates or key files for your use.
+Please generate yourself.